BelalMoustafa/Restaurant-Ordering-System/docs/team/Ziad_Marzouk.md

 - JavaScript uses this for estimated total.
 - Server does not trust it for final price.

+Ziad Marzouk's responsibility:

+- Provide the user-facing price preview experience.

+Hassan's responsibility:

+- Ensure final price is calculated from the database, not from `data-price`.

 ## 3.4 Design Decisions for Task 16

+### Why split the task between Ziad Marzouk and Hassan?

+Task 16 combines two different responsibilities:

+- A user-facing order form and session flow.
+- Sensitive backend price, validation, CSRF, and insert logic.

+Ziad Marzouk focused on the frontend/UI and session journey so users could place orders smoothly.

+Hassan focused on the backend security so orders could not be manipulated.

 ### Why item must be verified on POST?